Traveling is in your blood…and in your business. Which means you spend a lot of time in airports.

 Tip #7: Earn miles for flights on American Airlines, Oneworld partner airlines, and non-alliance partner airlines.
 See a table of current airline partners below:

-You spend a lot of time earning miles on your Citi / AAdvantage Executive World Elite MasterCard, so when it’s time to redeem them you want to get as much value as you can.
+You spend a lot of time earning miles on your AAdvantage Executive World Elite card, so when it’s time to redeem them you want to get as much value as you can.

-Here are some tips for redeeming your points:
+Here are some tips for redeeming your AA points:

 Tip #1: Miles & Cash allows you to combine the miles you’ve earned with cash to redeem car rentals and hotel stays with no blackout dates!
 Each reservation requires at least 1,000 miles.